Madison County farmer donates 75 acres to conservation group

 “My goal is to maintain a healthy, diverse ecosystem where I can practice organic agriculture successfully,” he is quoted as saying.

-Culver uses uses no-till farming practices and takes other measures to protect the soil from washing into the river since an abundance of water moves through his property during rain events, the statement says.
+Culver uses no-till farming practices and takes other measures to protect the soil from washing into the river, since an abundance of water moves through his property during rain events, the statement says.